hernanmd/web/doc/BioSmalltalk-1.0.md

 ### Transcription and back transcription

-ToDo
+Sequence transcription is a cellular process which firstly reads a DNA gene, producing what is known as *primary transcript* represented by an equivalent RNA sequence (a mRNA precursor).
+As a second step, a subprocess named *splicing* or *intron splicing* removes the introns from the mRNA precursor and produces the final product: a messenger RNA or mRNA.

 ### Sequence translation

-Translation of RNA could be performed in a one-liner:
+Translation of RNA is another cellular process which could determine the codons of a mRNA segment, and could be performed in BioSmalltalk with a one-liner:

 ```smalltalk
 (BioSequence newRNA: 'AUGGCCAUUGUAAUGGGCCGCUGAAAGGGUGCCCGAUAG' ) translate.